Iskriyana/deep-food/README.md

 * `pip3 install -r requirements.txt`

-* download the following files in the folders as listed below:
+* Download the following files in the folders as listed below:
     * in data/recipe_data_sets/output
         * https://drive.google.com/file/d/1BRKp-h3b8-KoyesG1Q39f15cZFPUajRx/view?usp=sharing
         * https://drive.google.com/file/d/1hAk4KfT0fDOLRWXiK7WLi0oH1whhuA7w/view?usp=sharing
     * in recipes/input - https://drive.google.com/file/d/1-5HUvh4ho3BLdZo3LRnOsrz4CeVp24jj/view?usp=sharing

 ## Run Web App locally
-* go to the deployment folder `cd deployment`
+* Go to the deployment folder `cd deployment`
-* start the application `streamlit run app_web_deepfoodie.py`
+* Start the application `streamlit run app_web_deepfoodie.py`
-* upload a photo of your fridge or use our example photo in /assets/example_photo.jpg
+* Upload a photo of your fridge or use our example photo in /assets/example_photo.jpg
-* click on "deep-foodie activate your vision".
+* Click on "deep-foodie activate your vision".
 The model is now running in order to identify the ingredients in the image.
-* once deepfoodie is ready with the ingredients identification, you will see your picture with red squares and labels of what deepfoodie thinks he saw
+* Once deepfoodie is ready with the ingredients identification, you will see your picture with red squares and labels of what deepfoodie thinks he saw
-* now, click on "show me recipes" to get 3 gourmet recommendations.
+* Now, click on "show me recipes" to get 3 gourmet recommendations.
 Enjoy!

 ## Other useful points